Third Degree

 Call (212) 951-1300 to discuss your case today.

-Elements of 3rd Degree Jumping Bail Crimes in New York
+Elements Of 3rd Degree Jumping Bail Crimes In New York

 Under New York law, a person is guilty of Bail Jumping in the Third Degree when by court order he or she has been released from custody or allowed to remain at liberty, either upon bail or upon his or her own recognizance, upon condition that he or she will subsequently appear personally in connection with a criminal action or proceeding, and when he or she does not appear personally on the required date or voluntarily within thirty days thereafter.